velidan/remote-keywords-generator/README.md

 # URL Keywords generator
 A REST service that allows you to parse the title of the remote web-page and generate all possible keywords combination based on it

-Based on Python 3.6, Django 2, Django Rest Framework, urllib3, beautifysoup4
+The project based on Python 3.6, Django 2, Django Rest Framework, urllib3, beautifysoup4
 <br />
 **How to install & run:**